googleapis/google-cloud-ruby/CONTRIBUTING.md

 ### Acceptance Tests

+The gcloud-ruby acceptance tests interact with the following live service APIs:

+* BigQuery
+* Cloud Datastore
+* Cloud DNS
+* Cloud Pub/Sub
+* Cloud Search
+* Cloud Storage

+Follow the instructions in the [Authentication guide](AUTHENTICATION.md) for enabling APIs.
+Some of the APIs may not yet be generally available, making it difficult for some contributors to successfully run the entire acceptance test suite.
+However, please ensure that you do successfully run acceptance tests for any code areas covered by your pull request.

-To run the acceptance tests, first create and configure a project in the Google Developers Console.
+To run the acceptance tests, first create and configure a project in the Google Developers Console, as described in the [Authentication guide](AUTHENTICATION.md).
 Be sure to download the JSON KEY file.
 Make note of the PROJECT_ID and the KEYFILE location on your system.

+#### Datastore acceptance tests

+To run the Datastore acceptance tests, you must first create indexes used in the tests.

+##### Datastore indexes

-Then Install the [gcloud command-line tool](https://developers.google.com/cloud/sdk/gcloud/) and use it to create the indexes used in the datastore acceptance tests.
+Install the [gcloud command-line tool](https://developers.google.com/cloud/sdk/gcloud/) and use it to create the indexes used in the datastore acceptance tests.
 From the project's root directory:

 ``` sh
 # Install the app component